What is Federal Verification?

 Students may log into the Mount Saint Mary Web Portal for a

 complete list of all required documents.
-Required forms may be
+View, download, and print forms

-federal tax returns with the filing status of either “single” or
+returns with the filing status of either “single” or “married

-“married filing jointly” you may select the IRS data retrieval
+filing jointly” you may select the IRS data retrieval option on

-option on your FAFSA.
-This will allow the IRS to verify your tax
+your FAFSA.
+This will allow the IRS to verify your tax information

-information automatically, but you will still be required to send
+automatically, but you will still be required to send us a copies

-us a copies of any and all student, parent(s) or spouse W2
+of any and all student, parent(s) or spouse W2 forms.

 How are IRS Tax Transcripts requested?